 - 1 cup unsweetened unflavored non-dairy milk

-- 1 tablespoon white, apple cider, or wine vinegar
+- 1 tablespoon mild vinegar (like white, apple cider, or wine vinegar) or lemon juice

 - 1 cup all-purpose flour